Richard-D-Todd/Groceries-Analysis/README.md

 ## Software and tools used
 ### Python
-* Script to extract data from emails and export to file and database.
+* The script to extract data from emails and export to file and database is written in python.
-* Dashboard is written using the Dash and Plotly libraries.
+* The dashboard is written using the Dash and Plotly libraries.
-* Jupyter Notebooks used for protyping and some inital visualisations.
+* Jupyter Notebooks are used for protyping and some inital visualisations.
+* Exchangelib Python library is used to connect to my Microsoft Exchange email account.

 ### Postgres
 * A Postgres database is used to store the data extracted from the emails.